jeremieboudreault/paper_heat_health_costs_qc/README.md

 Projected heat-related health costs in Quebec, Canada
 ================================================================================

-This is a code example for the implementation presented in the paper "*Projecting the overall heat-related health burden and associated economic costs in a climate change context in Quebec, Canada*".
+This is a code example for the implementation presented in the paper "[*Projecting the overall heat-related health burden and associated economic costs in a climate change context in Quebec, Canada*](https://doi.org/10.1016/j.scitotenv.2024.178022)".

-- By [Jérémie Boudreault](https://jeremieboudreault.github.io/), Céline Campagna, Fateh Chebana and Éric Lavigne.
+- By [Jérémie Boudreault](https://jeremieboudreault.github.io/), Céline Campagna, Éric Lavigne and Fateh Chebana.

 ---